antham/versem/README.md

 ### label check [commitSha|pullRequestId]

-Ensure a semver label is defined on a pull request or a commit that belong to a pull request, if not it exit with an error.
+Ensure a semver label is defined on a pull request or a commit that belong to a pull request, if not it exit with an error, if the commit is not tied to a pull request, it aborts without any errors.

 ### label create